IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.4.1.6 Level of Interactivity

-When interacting with multimedia reports, there are different levels of sophistication:
+When interacting with multimedia reports, there are different levels of sophistication.
+This profile introduces the following levels of interactivity:

 ##### Level 0: No interactivity